LionscraftTeam/DUCK-Knowledge-Base/CONTRIBUTING.md

 You can also make a Pull Request.
 If you do:

-- **By making the contribution you accept the conditions of the [License](https://github.com/LionscraftTeam/DUCK-Knowledge-Base/blob/main/LICENSE)**.
+- **By making the contribution you accept the [conditions of contributuing](#terms-and-conditions).
-- Please make it against the `v2-branch`, which is the working branch for the next replacement version.
+- Please make your Pull Request against the `v2-branch`, which is the working branch for the next replacement version.
   If it is a typo or other fix that should also be taken into the main branch, we will cherry-pick it.
 - Please provide the name you wish to be acknowledged by, if you are not already an acknowledged contributor.
 - In general, smaller Pull Requests that each address one issue are preferable to a single large Pull Request that touches multiple parts of the document.